Because evolution is unitary.

 - Building an encoder and decoder for quantum expander codes.
 (References here, here, and here.)

 - Visualization tools for high-dimension optimization landscapes could help get better insight into algorithms like QAOA or VQE.
+Orqviz is our attempt to tackle this issue, but contributions / other attempts would be welcome.

 - At QOSF we have done evaluation of open source projects in quantum in 2018.
 Help with updating and automating the process would be appreciated.